by Jonas E. Alexis

 True, the Jewish superhero gives the impression that he cares, saves people, and gives them hope.
 As Lois lane puts it in Batman v.
 Superman, Superman’s dream “is all some people have.
 It gives them hope.”

-But one cannot deliberately abandon the light of reason and deliberately embrace darkness, as Talmudists do, and still bring real hope to a miserable and suffering world.
+But one cannot deliberately abandon the light of reason and deliberately embrace the darkness, as Talmudists do, and still bring real hope to a miserable and suffering world.
 The Israeli regime, which has embraced the Talmud as the basis of its legal system, is a case study.

 Talmudists always try to do the impossible and always try to come up with irrational ideas as to how they are going to save the world.
 Their project always turned out to be a big scam precisely because they are at war with reason.
-Once again, what they have done decent Palestinians for over sixty years is now undeniable.
+Once again, what they have done to decent Palestinians for over sixty years is now undeniable.

 Moreover, Talmudists always make sure that they are the true beneficiaries of their revolutionary project.
 Peter Sanderson of Publishers Weekly writes that